We are closed on New Years Day, Memorial Day, Easter Sunday, 4th of July, Labor Day, Thanksgiving Day, Christmas Eve, Christmas Day, and New Years Eve

 To ensure our vast collection maintains public visibility, and to keep things fresh for our guests, Motown Museum changes its main gallery exhibit 1-2 times per year.
 Here is what’s currently showing at our museum.Current Exhibit

 Motown Museum transports you into an era of musical magic.
-From the second you walk through the door, you’ll be greeted with the voices of Motown and a profound sense of history and significance.Book a Tour
+From the moment you step on the plaza, you’ll be immersed in the Motown sound and will experience a profound sense of history.Book A Tour

 Our uniquely curated community programs emphasize education, entrepreneurship and equity—with experiences, mentoring and exposure that nurtures and elevates tomorrow’s history makers.
 Museum programs cultivate creativity and entrepreneurship in budding talent, allowing great art, big ideas and innovation to flourish.View All Programs